 Under the Weather, Ennis Sisters video “California Wine” for Alzheimers Society, Little Orphans and the CBC Gem pilot The Existence of Magic.
 Most recently Alison had a recurring role in the Scyfy series, SurrealEstate.

-Alexis has been working as a professional actor for twenty-five years since graduating from Concordia University in 1995 with a BFA – Specialization in Theatre Performance.
+Alexis has been working as a professional actor for almost thirty years since graduating from Concordia University in 1995 with a BFA – Specialization in Theatre Performance.
 She was a company member of the Stratford Festival for two seasons in 1997 and 1998 and has appeared at The Sudbury Theatre Centre, Stage West Dinner Theatre, The Lighthouse Festival, Ujima Theatre in Buffalo, NY, and The Montgomery Theatre (now the Watermark) to name a few.
 Newfoundland audiences know Alexis from her work during four seasons with Perchance Theatre at Cupids where she appeared as Beatrice in Much Ado About Nothing, Olivia in Twelfth Night, Kate in The Taming of the Shrew, Titania in A Midsummer Night's Dream, and Polina in The Seagull.
 She was also seen in Poison, The 39 Steps, and Noises Off at the LSPU Hall, The Cut of It for White Rooster Theatre, The Valley for New Curtain Theatre, and Three Days of Rain for Sweetline Theatre.